Deusto: Parks and gardens

 The park of Sarriko, in the Ibarrekolanda quarter, is the largest of the district.
 Deusto has plazas and small parks scattered around its quarters, such as the Deustu Park by the Bidarte Palace, the San Pedro Plaza by the old church and the Hermano Gárate gardens by the university.
 The riverside includes more than three kilometres of walkways alongside the river, starting in Botikazar street by the university and continuing alongside the estuary up until Elorrieta.
 Many of these areas have been recently refurbished and renewed as part of the Zorrotzaurre Master Plan urban intervention.

 Transport

 The district is serviced by the rapid transit system Metro Bilbao lines 1 and 2, with three stations: Deustu, Sarriko and San Ignazio.
 This underground system was opened in 1995 replacing the regional railway system Bilbao-Las Arenas railway, which started operations in the late 19th century.
-This narrow-gaude railway service had four stations across the district, Unversidad (by the University of Deusto), Deusto, Ibarrekolanda and San Ignacio; after the opening of the metro system this overground track was shut down, although service was maintained between Deusto and the Casco Viejo station operated by Euskotren.
+This narrow-gaude railway service had four stations across the district, Universidad (by the University of Deusto), Deusto, Ibarrekolanda and San Ignacio; after the opening of the metro system this overground track was shut down, although service was maintained between Deusto and the Casco Viejo station operated by Euskotren.
 The service was finally suspended in 2010 and the remaining Deusto and Universidad stations closed down.